-The Office of Policy Development and Research (PD&R) is currently procuring a contract that will systematically determine the outcomes for families who have been in the demonstration for approximately 3 to 5 years.
+HUD's Office of PD&R is currently procuring a contract that will systematically determine the outcomes for families who have been in the demonstration for approximately 3 to 5 years.

 There are six core sets of possible outcomes for MTO participants that will be examined.
-MTO participants will be compared with members of the Section 8 control group and the In-Place control groups to see how they compare on:
+MTO participants will be compared with members of the Section 8 control group and the in-place control groups to see how they compare on:

 - Educational achievement.

 - Employment and earnings.

-- Delinquency and criminal behavior.
+- | Delinquency and criminal behavior.

 - Health status.

-- Receipt of cash assistance, such as Temporary Assistance for Needy Families (TANF).
+- Receipt of cash assistance, such as TANF.

 - Continued receipt of housing assistance.

 This study is currently under procurement.
-We expect work under this contract to begin in June 2000.
-This contract will be 21 months long, so that the final report will be available in February 2002.
+PD&R expects work under this contract to begin in June 2000.
+This contract will be 21 months long, and the final report will be available in February 2002.